 In addition to helping young readers learn to love literature and develop higher-level thinking skills, Hoopoe’s beautifully illustrated books for children bridge cultures and promote tolerance among people of all backgrounds.
 The stories are traditional tales from South and Central Asia and the Middle East that resonate with children from those regions, as well as with parents and grandparents.
 But these stories are not culture-specific; rather, they’re universal tales that everyone, everywhere, can relate to.

-Add to this the fact that Hoopoe publishes these award-winning books not only in English, Spanish, French and German, but also in bilingual editions that pair either English, French or German with one of the main languages (Dari, Pashto, Urdu and Arabic) of the countries where these tales originated.
-This encourages communication and acceptance between the newly arrived and the recipient communities.
+Add to this the fact that Hoopoe publishes these award-winning books not only in English but in a wide range of dual language editions, thus encouraging communication and acceptance between the newly arrived and the recipient communities.
 Ideal for those who are learning a new language, these bilingual editions enable refugee children living in the West to read wonderful stories in their mother tongue as well as the language of their new home, and to share their culture – its differences and commonalities – with their classroom friends, developing empathy and understanding.